End-to-End SEO Testing with Playwright and Lighthouse

 Common locator methods include:

 Need finer control over which browser or rendering engine to use for specific tests?
 Playwright makes it easy.
-Simply import the required configurations from @playwright/test
+Simply import the required configurations from @playwright/test.

 📌 Example: Running Tests on Specific Browsers